aws-solutions/media-services-application-mapper/solution-pkg/docs/INSTALL.md

 ### Upgrading Template Installation

-There is not a direct upgrade path from the multiple template installation process to the new master and nested template installation process.
-The recommended approach for moving from the old to new process is to install a new copy of MSAM using the master template and then use our DynamoDB tool to migrate all data from the old tables to the new tables.
+There is not a direct upgrade path from the multiple template installation process to the new root and nested template installation process.
+The recommended approach for moving from the old to new process is to install a new copy of MSAM using the root template and then use our DynamoDB tool to migrate all data from the old tables to the new tables.

 The advantage of this approach is that both systems can be running side-by-side after the data migration to verify everything has copied successfully.
 See the next section on the Migration Tool to learn more.